DavyJonesLocker/client_side_validations/README.md

 This gem follows [Semantic Versioning](http://semver.org)

-Major and minor version numbers will follow `Rails`'s major and minor version numbers.
-For example, `client_side_validations-5.0.0` will be compatible up to `~> rails-5.0.0`

-We will maintain compatibility with one minor version back.
-So the 5.1.0 version of `client_side_validations` will be compatible with `~> rails-5.0.0`.
-We will not drop support to older versions if not necessary.

-Only two versions minor versions will be actively maintained.

 ## Want to help? ##

 Please do!
 We are always looking to improve this gem.
 Please see our